Rules

 Common Uses

-- Limit concurrent streams per user or household
+- Limit concurrent streams per account or per person across all their servers

 - Detect account sharing through geographic anomalies